CMDenys/web-scraping-challenge/README.md

 - The third scrape is from the Mars Facts webpage here and is a table of relevant facts.
 Pandas was used to scrape the table containing facts about the planet and data was then converted to an HTML table string.
 -
 Mars Hemispheres

-Visit the USGS Astrogeology site here to obtain high resolution images for each of Mar's hemispheres.
+- The third scrape is from the USGS Astrogeology site and consists of high resolution images for each of Mar's hemispheres.
+A python dictionary was used to store the the data with a list containing one dictionary for each hemisphere.
+A for loop was used to append each dictionary with the hemisphere title and url string.

-You will need to click each of the links to the hemispheres in order to find the image url to the full resolution image.

-Save both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
-Use a Python dictionary to store the data using the keys img_url and title.

-Append the dictionary with the image url string and the hemisphere title to a list.
-This list will contain one dictionary for each hemisphere.
+Step 2 - MongoDB and Flask Application

+MongoDB with Flask templating was used to create a new HTML page that displays all of the scraped information collected above.

+The initial upyter notebook was converted into a Python script called scrape_mars.py with a function called scrape that executes the code above and returns one Python dictionary containing all of the scraped data.

+Next, a route called scrape_mars.py was created to call the scrape function and the data was returned and stored in Mongo as a Python dictionary.

+Lastly, an html template was created to display the data passed on from the Mongo database.